 A trend-strength indicator that measures how strong or weak a trend is, regardless of direction.
 Useful as a strategy filter.

 ADX is different from most trend indicators because it does not tell you direction; it tells you whether a trend is strong enough to matter.
+It was introduced by J. Welles Wilder in 1978 in New Concepts in Technical Trading Systems — the same book that introduced RSI, ATR, and Parabolic SAR.
 A commonly used setting is 14 periods.
 Readings below roughly 20 often indicate a weak or range-bound market, while readings above 25 suggest a stronger trend; some educational references also highlight 40+ as very strong.

 That makes ADX an excellent strategy filter.
 A breakout strategy usually performs better when volatility is expanding and directional strength is present, so an ADX filter can help avoid taking breakouts in dead markets.
 Likewise, a mean-reversion strategy may work better when ADX is low and price is oscillating rather than trending.
 In practice, ADX is often more useful as a "should I even use this strategy here?" tool than as an entry signal.